 Want to go?
 You’ve got a few ways to get discount tickets to Stone Mountain Park’s Pumpkin Festival:

 1) As always, if you’re planning to go more than once (and there’s so much to do, you’ll probably need to), buy the Mountain Membership, a.k.a. the season pass.
-In addition to unlimited admission, Mountain Members save on tickets to Snow Mountain & Ride the Ducks, get an extra discount on a parking pass, & more.
+In addition to unlimited admission, Mountain Members save on tickets to Snow Mountain, get an extra discount on a parking pass, & more.
 Even better: The Mountain Members PLUS pass includes tickets to Snow Mountain & Ride the Ducks, annual parking, & other perks.

-2) While they last, $44.95 buys one adult membership or $149 buys a family membership (four vouchers, one per person) to Stone Mountain Park , thanks to a deal on Groupon.
+2) While they last, $25 buys one all-attractions pass ($49 = two, $96 = four) to the Pumpkin Festival at Stone Mountain Park , thanks to a deal on Groupon.

 3) For a limited time, you can take advantage of an all-attractions pass meal deal & get a free meal & unlimited drink refills with the purchase of an all-attractions pass.
 The deal is available online only, and it’s $34.95 for adults or children.
 Or you can take advantage of online advance ticket pricing to save a bit on an all-attractions pass without the meal.

 4) For a limited time, you can take advantage of a Sunset All-Attractions Pass, which includes an all-attractions pass good for admission after 4:00 p.m., a Lasershow terrace seat, & popcorn and a soda.
 If you buy in advance online, you’ll save $7 per person.

 5) On select dates through January 2, 2019, active or retired military, disabled veterans, and military reservists, spouses and dependents save up to 30% on the purchase of an all-attractions pass; must show valid military personnel IDs and dependent IDs at the gate to get the deal.